 2019 call for concept notes - Development Impact Window - Canadian Small and Medium Organizations for Impact and Innovation

-In the current pandemic context, many of our resources have been directed toward the department’s response to COVID-19.
-We remain committed to communicating the results of this call as soon as possible, but we request your patience as some steps in this process may take longer than expected.
-The merit assessment review of the full proposals submitted to this call is currently under way.
-We will inform applicants of their results once this step is completed.
-We cannot provide information or comments to individual organizations on the eligibility or merit of their proposal until we complete the review process.
+In the context of the current pandemic, many of our resources have been redirected toward the department’s response to COVID-19.
+We remain committed to communicating results of this call as soon as possible, but we request your patience as some steps in this process may take longer than expected.
+The merit assessment of the full proposals submitted under this call has concluded.
+A select number of applications are now undergoing due diligence, and we will inform applicants who are at this stage of the process of a final decision once the process is completed.
+We cannot provide information or comments to individual organizations on their proposals until we complete the due diligence process.
+Applicants whose proposals were not retained following merit assessment have been informed of their results.

 This call for concept notes is part of Global Affairs Canada’s five-year pilot initiative targeted at Canadian small and medium organizations (SMOs).
 This initiative seeks to engage Canadian SMOs in international assistance efforts in areas consistent with Canada’s Feminist International Assistance Policy.